dsjardim/pytorch_gan/posts/BlogPost2.md

 ```

 The next step is to feed the discriminator with some real images.
 So, the output of it will be a probability of each image being real or fake.
 To measure how the discriminator is predicting these images, we call the loss function with two parameters: the output of the discriminator and the real label we just created.
-Then, we will know how the error rate of the discriminator.
+Then, we will know the error rate of the discriminator when handling real images.

 ```python